Fifth generation of video game consoles

-The fifth generation era (also known as the 32-bit era, the 64-bit era, or the 3D era) refers to computer and video games, video game consoles, and handheld gaming consoles dating from approximately February 20, 1993, to March 23, 2006.
-For home consoles, the best-selling console was the Sony PlayStation, followed by the Nintendo 64, and then the Sega Saturn.
+The fifth generation era (also known as the 32-bit era, the 64-bit era, or the 3D era) refers to computer and video games, video game consoles, and handheld gaming consoles dating from approximately October 4, 1993, to March 23, 2006.
+The best-selling home console was the Sony PlayStation, followed by the Nintendo 64 and the Sega Saturn.
 The PlayStation also had a redesigned version, the PSone, which was launched on July 7, 2000.

 Some features that distinguished fifth generation consoles from previous fourth generation consoles include: